Increased sex trafficking during the Super Bowl is a dangerous myth, these L.A. sex workers say

 But throughout her life, she said, “I was more afraid of the police than my trafficker.”

-DiAngelo alleged that she’s suffered violence at the hands of police.
+DiAngelo alleged that she has suffered violence at the hands of police.
 In her work at SWOP, she said, she regularly receives calls from sex workers with similar experiences.
 Research by the American Civil Liberties Union has found that sex workers “are often physically or sexually coerced by police through threat of detention, violence (including rape), or extortion.”

 As it relates to increased police presence around the Super Bowl, it’s not that sex trafficking isn’t a concern, said DiAngelo — it’s that advocates like her don’t believe law enforcement is the right answer.
-What sex workers need, she said, is stable housing, access to basic resources, and the kind of safety she believes only decriminalizing sex work can bring.
+What sex workers need, she said, is stable housing, access to basic resources, and the kind of safety she believes that decriminalizing sex work can bring.
 Research by the ACLU and Amnesty International have found that decriminalization would help reduce violence against sex workers, who face disproportionately high homicide rates.

 Most anti-trafficking organizations do not support decriminalization, but many do support a shift some law enforcement agencies are making toward targeting clients rather than sex workers.